Office of Special Education and Rehabilitative Services, Department of Education.

 Comments: One commenter distinguished between normal research, described as testing hypotheses and building evidence in a prescribed method (such as NIDRR's stages of research), and systems research, described as aiming to solve problems right away by adopting “socially valid” solutions.
 The commenter suggested that solutions of the latter type, having been developed within the context in which they are intended to be applied, do not require a scale-up stage before being implemented broadly.

 Discussion: We are aware that other government agencies have promulgated translational research activities that incorporate this approach.
 In this approach, evidence-based practice for one population may be adapted for use in a new population using established criteria for evaluating the uptake but not following a proscribed and lengthy process for establishing evidence of efficacy for the new population.
-Since we are not prescribing the steps to accompany each stage, it will be up to applicants to propose and justify the methods proposed for any stage, including the scale-up stage.
+Since we are not prescribing the steps to accompany each Start Printed Page 20307stage, it will be up to applicants to propose and justify the methods proposed for any stage, including the scale-up stage.
 We would invite, within the scale-up stage, research on the effects of interventions, programs, or policies that are broadly applied, but on which there is inadequate well-designed research.

 Comments: One commenter asked if an applicant has to limit its proposal to a single stage.